Response Memorandum: Rooijsestraat Final Design

 Thank you for your compliment.

-Since the road at the Kerkpad exit is, in my opinion, the narrowest, I wonder whether this will work and whether traffic will not pass too close to it.
-Why, for example, not extend the sidewalk on the side of Kerkpad and/or the Kerkpad exit across the entire width, with or without a crosswalk?
+Since, in my opinion, the road at the Kerkpad exit is the narrowest, I wonder if this is really safe and if traffic isn’t passing by much too closely here.
+Why not, for example, extend the sidewalk on the side of Kerkpad and/or extend the Kerkpad exit across its full width, with or without a crosswalk?

 Response from the municipality

-A wide sidewalk has been chosen for the east side of the street.
-In the technical design, we are making the rebate strip as wide as possible.
+A wide sidewalk has been planned for the east side of the street.
+In the technical design, we will make the curb strip as wide as possible.

 Please install a crosswalk